 I've been running tests for over 6 weeks, covering virtually every angle I could think of and repeating several measurements to ensure the results were consistent and accurate.
 Read More

 By now you've probably heard about ART and how it will improve the speed and performance of Android, but how does it actually perform today?
 The new Android Runtime promises to cut out a substantial amount of overhead by losing the baggage imposed by Dalvik, which sounds great, but it's still far from mature and hasn't been seriously optimized yet.
 I took to running a battery of benchmarks against it to find out if the new runtime could really deliver on these high expectations.
+ART is definitely showing some promise, but I have to warn you that you probably won't be impressed with the results you'll see here today.
 Read More

 It's fair to say that Android went through some chaotic years in the beginning.
 The pace of development was frantic as the operating system grew at an unprecedented rate.
 An as-yet undetermined future led to decisions that were made to conform to existing hardware and architectures, the available development tools, and the basic need to ship working code on tight deadlines.
 Now that the OS has matured, the Android team has been giving more attention to some of the components that haven't aged quite as well.
+One of the oldest pieces of the Android puzzle is the Dalvik runtime, the software responsible for making most of your apps run.
 Read More

 Let's have some fun.